Endocannabinoids in Feeding Behavior and Energy Homeostasis

 Recent potentially clinically significant data has demonstrated that the orphan GPCR identified as GPR55 recognizes a variety of cannabinoid ligands.
 GPR55 couples to G12/G13 type G-proteins as well as the ρ (rho) kinase, which have been linked to vasoconstrictive responses.
 More information on the activity of GPR55 and its ligands can be found in the Bioactive Lipids and Lipid Sensing Receptors page.

-Synthesis and Metabolism of Endocannabinoids
+Synthesis of Endocannabinoids

 Anandamide and 2-AG are not prestored in secretory vesicles of resting cells.
 They are synthesized de novo and released only when and where necessary in response to physiological or pathological stimuli.
 These stimuli result in an increase in the intracellular concentration of calcium.
 Indeed, the formation of the two direct and distinct biosynthetic precursors of anandamide and 2-AG, as well as the conversion of these precursors into the two endocannabinoids, is catalyzed by calcium-sensitive enzymes.